eugenelet/eugenelet.github.io/_pages/home.md

 ## About Me

-I'm Eugene, a 2nd year PhD student in Electronics Engineering at National Chiao Tung University, advised by [Dr. Chen-Yi Lee](http://www.si2lab.org/faculty/).
-My current interest is in the **theory of generalization in deep learning** and its application on **biomedical signal**.
-I completed my undergraduate studies at National Chiao Tung University in 2017 and went straight to pursue my PhD.
+3rd year PhD student in Electronics Engineering at National Chiao Tung University, advised by [Dr. Chen-Yi Lee](http://www.si2lab.org/faculty/).
+Focusing in machine learning approaches suited for self-supervised or autonomous learning.
+Works mainly on meta-learning, self-supervised learning and neural architecture search problem.
+Also interested in the application of machine learning techniques on computer vision and multi-dimensional signal related tasks.

 ## Research